 Variability in the halo effect

-Keep in mind that the halo effect is not a clear-cut, all-encompassing effect that always influences your thoughts in the same way.
+Keep in mind that the halo effect is not a clear-cut, all-encompassing effect that always influences our thoughts in the same way.

-This is just a reminder that human psychology is complex, and that while effects and biases certainly play a role in how we think, not every decision that we make can be clearly attributed to them.
+This is just a reminder that human psychology is complex, and that while cognitive biases certainly play a role in how we think, not every decision that we make can be clearly attributed to them.